 We’re honored to be here in your beautiful country — and it certainly is a beautiful country — with its proud history and its magnificent people.
 And thank you for the tour of some of the most incredible buildings anywhere in the world.
 That was very, very — a very beautiful thing to see.
 Thank you.

 Michael Richardson-Borne: Beginning the conversation by recognizing 3 separate and separated objects (in the wake of assuming a private separate object for comparison’s sake) sets the stage for championing the communication, implied or otherwise, of separation.
-With your foundational belief in the mind as truth teller and the dominant facet of an individual’s experience, your separative assumption becomes a self fulfilling prophecy and perpetuates the life cycle of a human world stubbornly lost in a context of separative thinking.
+With your foundational belief in the mind as truth teller and the dominant facet of an individual’s experience, your separative assumption becomes a self-fulfilling prophecy and perpetuates the life cycle of a human world stubbornly lost in a context of separative thinking.
 By assuming the body as your sole locus of lived experience, a psychological division of the total experience is put into effect and the origins of conflict are instantaneously established.
-No kind of leadership can emerge from this blatant assumption that isn’t just a variation on the well established theme of separation.
+No kind of leadership can emerge from this blatant assumption that isn’t just a variation on the well-established theme of separation.
 By assuming your identity in a separate self, the only destination in which you can lead anything will be, at best, an updated manifestation of separation that your complicitors will laud as real change.

 Honoring your respected company by, first, pointing out the impossibility of company, and then honoring them personally as interwoven reflections of non-separation, are the only actions of leadership that may qualify as leadership in today’s world.
-Making it clear to the populace that what is happening is happening on its own accord is a key point for the global community – self authorship is a ruse.
+Making it clear to the populace that what is happening is happening on its own accord is a key point for the global community – self-authorship is a ruse.
 This doesn’t mean that we are an interconnection of disparate parts or that we are the eyes of a single bystander – both of these interpretations confuse the seer and the seen, the seer and the unseen.
 Make it known that you are the lived experience of every instant, the pre-existing unity of all objects in the personal field of vision and out.
 Show them their own reflection and lead our world to uncover the self that is living it.

-The same goes with your belief in nations.
+The same goes for your belief in nations.
 Acknowledging nations without first laying the context for what a nation is confirms that the separative context of national boundaries should be accepted as the real.
 When nations are embraced as real, the same dynamic emerges on a global scale that just happened when you greeted your wife and the French first couple as separate objects viewed by another separate object – nations become autonomous entities run by the autonomy of separate individuals which waters the growing layers of division that demand their own preservation.
 With the anxiety of needed preservation, the friction of separation begins to be imagined and even felt – despite the fact that there are no edges anywhere if you’d take a second to look and truly recognize your felt experience.
 You gaze as the peacefulness of consciousness but manifest a constant war.
 How does this happen?

 Most humans believe they are not creative.
 But the creation of the separative-world-system is beyond anything a master of any craft, past or present, could conjure.
 What the assumption of separation has built is a true work of art that captures the essence of suffering to the bone – it makes the most profound Shakespearean tragedy seem like dusty ink spread on the paper of a generic greeting card.